coralogix/workshops/docs/prereqs.md

 - Direct internet access on the workshop computer, without needing a VPN.
 - Unrestricted access on computer and in cloud to GitHub, Helm, and the ability to use open source software.
 - Users should understand the programming languages being used (for example Python) if asking questions about OpenTelemetry for Python.
+- All k8s examples should be tested in cloud or production grade k8s... local personal computers are not supported for testing due to the derived nature of k8s on local machines

 - A unique [Coralogix API Key](https://coralogix.com/docs/send-your-data-api-key/) should be ready for the workshop that will be discarded after.